Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

 On defense, the Capitals’ inability to clear their own zone directly resulted in two New York goals.

-Mika Zibanejad gave the Rangers (33-13-5) a 1-0 lead with seven minutes left in the first period, ripping a one-timer just above the right circle past Samsonov.
+Mika Zibanejad gave the Rangers (33-13-5) a 1-0 lead with seven minutes left in the first period, ripping a one-timer from just above the right circle past Samsonov.
 Alexis Lafreniere redirected a point shot past Samsonov for a 2-0 Rangers lead late in the second.

 Chris Kreider put the Rangers up 3-0, knocking in a rebound at 6:57 of the third.
 Barclay Goodrow capped the Rangers’ scoring about two minutes later.

 Despite the loss, the Capitals are inching back to full health.
 T.J.
 Oshie and Justin Schultz both played after missing time with upper-body injuries.
-For Oshie, it marked his first ice time since Jan.
+For Oshie, it was his first ice time since Jan.
 15. Schultz was injured last week against Nashville.

 “Honestly I felt like my timing and reach for the most part were better than I expected them to be," Oshie said.
 "Obviously, the game-shape is not there, the stopping, starting ... but better than I thought and really happy to be back with the guys.”